-At first, please make sure that you have already created a dynamic Web project with JBoss Web Service facet installed.
+Make sure that you have already created a dynamic Web project with JBoss Web Service facet installed and set the necessary preferences through the Preference menu.

-See how to make it in the Section 3.1, "Creating a Dynamic Web project" section and in the Section 3.2, "Configure JBoss Web Service facet settings" section.
+See how to make it in the Section 3.1, "Creating a Dynamic Web project", Section 3.2, "Configure JBoss Web Service facet settings" and Chapter 5, JBoss WS and development environment sections.